safenetwork-community/safenetwork-dockerfiles/README.md

 # safenetwork-node
-Dockerfile for the (Ipv4-only) safe network node.
+Dockerfile for starting an Ipv4-only safe network.

 ## Installation